dativebase/old/docs/about.rst

 Technologies
 --------------------------------------------------------------------------------

 The OLD is written in Python, using the Pylons web framework.
-The OLD exposes a RESTful interface based on the Atom Publishing Protocol, as implemented by the Routes URL routing component of Pylons.
+It exposes a RESTful API based on the Atom Publishing Protocol, as implemented by the Routes URL routing component of Pylons.
 The relational database management system (RDBMS) may be MySQL or SQLite (others are, in principle, possible also).
 SQLAlchemy provides a Pythonic interface (ORM) to the RDBMS.